ssloy/tinyraycaster/README.md

 # Few things tinyraycaster is NOT:
 * it is NOT a game, it is a mere stub;
 * it is NOT even a 3d engine;
-* it is NOT a place for design pattern lectures;
+* it is NOT a place for design patterns lectures;
 * it is NOT a competitor for id Software products.
 People, please, I am not John Carmack and neither my students are.
 Focus on the word "initiation".

 # Few things tinyraycaster IS: